Skip to main content

 • “This white-haired high schooler is as cute as a button, and her character development makes it worth unlocking the true ending.”

-Players find the grinding aspect of the game tedious, particularly due to the repetitive back-and-forth movement between the same locations in each chapter.
-While some elements, like jumpscares, provide brief moments of engagement, the overall experience can feel monotonous and lacking in excitement.
+Players find the grinding aspect of the game to be tedious, particularly due to the repetitive back-and-forth movement between the same rooms and buildings in each chapter.
+While some elements, like jumpscares, attempt to alleviate the monotony, many reviewers feel that the overall experience suffers from this lack of variety.

 • “Running back and forth between the same rooms and buildings in each chapter became quite tedious for me after a while, and not even the jumpscares worked too well.”